Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks: Proposed Approach

 \subsection{Multi-Task Learning for Boolean Reasoning}

-Boolean reasoning requires structural and functional information from neighbor nodes, a process that can be imitated by the message passing mechanism in GNNs.
-The task of reasoning high-level abstractions from flattened netlists, i.e., from AIGs to adders, involves a two-step procedure~\cite{li2013wordrev,subramanyan2013reverse,yu2017fast}: (1) detecting XOR/MAJ functions to construct adders, and then (2) identifying their boundaries.
+Boolean reasoning requires gathering structural and functional information from neighbor nodes, a process that can be imitated by the message-passing mechanism in GNNs.
+The task of reasoning high-level abstractions from flattened netlists, i.e., pinpointing adders from AIGs, involves a two-step procedure~\cite{li2013wordrev,subramanyan2013reverse,yu2017fast}: (1) detecting XOR/MAJ functions to construct adders, and then (2) identifying their boundaries.
 Therefore, we propose to apply multi-task learning (MTL) for Boolean reasoning to approach its nature, in which knowledge sharing across sub-tasks provides higher reasoning precision.
 This section details (1) how structural and functional information are fused in node embeddings, (2) how the two-step reasoning is formulated as a multi-task node classification, and (3) the post-processing after performing reasoning on each node in AIGs.